lambrospetrou/lambrospetrou.github.io/src/_posts/2024-07-27-brag-doc-folder.md

 A Brag document is many things, but the common definition is:
 - Listing what you do over time at work, tasks, problems solved, etc.
-- Which makes it easier to find your achievements for promotion docs, interview dicussions, etc.
+- Making it easier to find your achievements for promotion docs, interview dicussions, etc.
 - And can use it as a source of happiness and feeling of achievement.

 ## Is this... the Worklog?